 Smart Parking and Smart Cities in Las Vegas

-Presented by : Brandy Stanley, Parking Services Manager, City of Las Vegas and Michael Sherwood, Director of Technology and Innovation, City of Las Vegas
+Presented by : Brandy Stanley, Parking Services Manager, City of Las Vegas and Michael Sherwood, IT Director, City of Las Vegas

 How Smart Cities are Using Intelligent Streetlights to Enable Smart Parking and More